-In 2012, Dr. Khatri joined the Rotman Research Institute, a cognitive neuroscience institute fully affiliated with the University of Toronto, where she studies how depression impacts the aging brain, the neural link between depression in mid-life and the subsequent onset of dementia and innovates non-drug treatments for depression and anxiety in older adults, such as cognitive behaviour therapy (CBT) and Mindfulness-based Stress Reduction (MBSR).
+In 2012, Dr. Khatri joined The Rotman Research Institute, a cognitive neuroscience institute fully affiliated with The University of Toronto, where she studies how depression impacts the aging brain, the neural link between depression in mid-life and the subsequent onset of dementia and innovates non-drug treatments for depression and anxiety in older adults, such as cognitive behaviour therapy (CBT), Mindfulness-based Stress Reduction (MBSR) and exercise.
 She is a Scientific Officer of the Centre for Brain Health and Aging Innovation (CABHI) at Baycrest.

 Dr. Khatri consults on Psychological Health and Safety Standards in the Workplace to the public and private sector.
 She is a content expert for health app and website development, including Stress Strategies, Her Nutrition and the Senior Friendly 7 (SF7) Toolkit.

 Dr. Khatri and her work have been cited in the media, including CBC - The National, CTV News, The Globe and Mail, The Wall Street Journal (US), The National Post, The Toronto Star, The Daily Mail (UK), Zoomer Magazine, The Vancouver Sun, Canadian Living, Chatelaine and 20 other media outlets.
 She blogs for The Huffington Post on the topic of Mind your Mood: Depression and the Aging Brain and writes for CBC News: Parents website.